piffpaffpuff/woocommerce-delivery-notes/readme.txt

 Credit where credit is due: This plugin here is inspired and based on the work of Steve Clark, Trigvvy Gunderson and the awesome "Jigoshop Delivery Notes" plugin!
 See below how you can contribute to the further development of both:

+= Translations =
+* Translate and submit files with our [GlotPress](http://translate.wpautobahn.com/projects/wordpress-plugins-deckerweb/woocommerce-delivery-notes) tool.
+Read to the [translation](http://wordpress.org/extend/plugins/woocommerce-delivery-notes/other_notes/) section to learn more.

 = Feedback =
 * We are open for your suggestions and feedback!
 Use the [plugin's forum](http://wordpress.org/tags/woocommerce-delivery-notes?forum_id=10) or [report & contribute on GitHub](https://github.com/piffpaffpuff/woocommerce-delivery-notes/issues)
 * Drop Dave a line [@deckerweb](http://twitter.com/#!/deckerweb) on Twitter